-Bioshock Infinite: Burial at Sea - Episode One Dewitt Investigations
+This Bioshock Infinite: Burial at Sea - Episode One walkthrough is divided into 4 total pages.

 Haunted by the nightmares of my past.
 My dreams- flickers of mistakes I've made.
 I am awakened suddenly by a rapping on the front door.